American Friends of Tyndale House Cambridge

 Rev. Dr. Davis holds a PhD from the University of Cambridge in New Testament and attended Southern Baptist Theological Seminary.
 He is also a member of the Board for Regents/Trinity International University.

-Associate Professor of Christian Studies, Union University, Jackson, TN
+Professor of Theological Studies, Union University, Jackson, TN

-Brad Green is the author of several books, including The Gospel and the Mind: Recovering and Shaping the Intellectual Life (Crossway, 2010), Colin Gunton and the Failure of Augustine: The Theology of Colin Gunton in Light of Augustine (Wipf and Stock, 2011), and Covenant and Commandment: Works, Obedience, and Faithfulness in the Christian Life, New Studies in Biblical Theology, (IVP Academic, 2015).
+Brad Green is the author of several books, including The Gospel and the Mind: Recovering and Shaping the Intellectual Life (Crossway, 2010), Colin Gunton and the Failure of Augustine: The Theology of Colin Gunton in Light of Augustine (Wipf and Stock, 2011), and Covenant and Commandment: Works, Obedience, and Faithfulness in the Christian Life, New Studies in Biblical Theology, (IVP Academic, 20154).
 He also edited and contributed to Shapers of Christian Orthodoxy: Engaging with Early and Medieval Theologians (IVP Academic, 2010).
-He is currently working on an introductory volume on Augustine (Christian Focus Publishers), as well as a volume in InterVarsity Press’ Reformation Commentary on Scripture.
+He has also published an introductory volume on Augustine (Christian Focus Publishers), as well as a volume in InterVarsity Press’ Reformation Commentary on Scripture.
 He has also contributed essays and reviews to International Journal of Systematic Theology, Chronicles, First Things, Touchstone, and The Churchman.

 Brad and his wife Dianne have three children—Caleb, Daniel, and Victoria.
 Brad and Dianne also helped co-found Augustine School, a Christian liberal arts school in Jackson, Tennessee.
 Dr. Green serves on the Board of Directors at Augustine School, and serves on the Board of Directors of American Friends of Tyndale House Cambridge.
-He is also Senior Contributor for The Imaginative Conservative and has served as Writer-In-Residence at Tyndale House Cambridge.
+Brad has served as Writer-In-Residence at Tyndale House Cambridge.

 Businessman, Dallas, TX